aajanki/ts2workflows/language_reference.md

 ## Data types

-- Integer (64 bit, signed)
-- Double (64 bit, signed floating point number)
+- `number`: Integer (64 bit, signed) or double (64 bit, signed floating point number)
-- String: `"my beautiful string"`, both single or double quotes are accepted
+- `string`: `"my beautiful string"`, both single or double quotes are accepted
-- Boolean: `true`/`false`
+- `boolean`: `true`/`false`
+- `bytes`
-- Bytes
+- `null`
-- `null`.
-In addition to the literal `null`, the Typescript `undefined` value is also converted to `null`.
 - Array: `[1, 2, 3]`
 - Map: `{temperature: -12, unit: "Celsius"}`

-## Array type
+### Array type

 ⚠️ Arrays are not objects.
 In particular, methods like `array.map()` and `array.concat()` are not available.

 ⚠️ Accessing out-of-bounds index will cause an IndexError at runtime unlike in Typescript where out-of-bounds access would return `undefined`.

-## Map type
+### Map type

 Map keys can be identifiers or strings: `{temperature: -12}` or `{"temperature": -12}`.
 Trailing commas are allowed.

 ⚠️ Trying to access a non-existing member of an object will throw a KeyError at runtime, unlike in Typescript where it would return `undefined`.

-## Template literals

-Template literals are strings that support string interpolation.
-For example, `Hello ${name}`.

-⚠️ Interpolated values can (only) be numbers, strings or booleans.
-Other types will throw a TypeError at runtime.
+### Bytes type

+It is not possible to construct a bytes object expect by calling a function that returns bytes (e.g. base64.decode).
+It is not possible to do anything else with a bytes object than to assign it to a variable and to pass it one of the functions that take bytes type as input variable (e.g. base64.encode).

+### null type

+In addition to the literal `null`, the Typescript `undefined` value is also treated as `null` in Workflows YAML.

 ## Expressions

+Most Typescript expressions work as expected.

 Examples: